BietSoft/brixx.docs/brixx-script/README.md

     // Imports
     import { Brixx } from '@brixx/script'

-    // Create a Brixx JSX-Element
+    // Create a Brixx JSX element
     const Greeting = ({ name }) => (
       <div>
         <h3>Hello {name}.
 Welcome to the our Brixx world!</h3>